Turtle

-Turtles are reptiles of the order Testudines, characterized by a special shell developed mainly from their ribs.
+Turtles (order Testudines) are reptiles characterized by a special shell developed mainly from their ribs.
 Modern turtles are divided into two major groups, the Pleurodira (side necked turtles) and Cryptodira (hidden necked turtles), which differ in the way the head retracts.
 There are 360 living and recently extinct species of turtles, including land-dwelling tortoises and freshwater terrapins.
 They are found on most continents, some islands and, in the case of sea turtles, much of the ocean.
 Like other amniotes (reptiles, birds, and mammals) they breathe air and do not lay eggs underwater, although many species live in or around water.

 Turtle shells are made mostly of bone; the upper part is the domed carapace, while the underside is the flatter plastron or belly-plate.
 Its outer surface is covered in scales made of keratin, the material of hair, horns, and claws.
 The carapace bones develop from ribs that grow sideways and develop into broad flat plates that join up to cover the body.
 Turtles are ectotherms or "cold-blooded", meaning that their internal temperature varies with their direct environment.
 They are generally opportunistic omnivores and mainly feed on plants and animals with limited movement.
 Many turtles migrate short distances seasonally.
 Sea turtles are the only reptiles that migrate long distances to lay their eggs on a favored beach.

 Turtles have appeared in myths and folktales around the world.
 Some terrestrial and freshwater species are widely kept as pets.
 Turtles have been hunted for their meat, for use in traditional medicine, and for their shells.
 Sea turtles are often killed accidentally as bycatch in fishing nets.
 Turtle habitats around the world are being destroyed.
 As a result of these pressures, many species are extinct or threatened with extinction.

 Naming and etymology

 The word turtle is borrowed from the French word tortue or tortre 'turtle, tortoise'.
 It is a common name and may be used without knowledge of taxonomic distinctions.
 In North America, it may denote the order as a whole.
 In Britain, the name is used for sea turtles as opposed to freshwater terrapins and land-dwelling tortoises.
-In Australia, which lacks true tortoises (family Testudinidae), non-marine turtles were traditionally called tortoises, but more recently turtle has been used for the entire group.
+Even though Australia lacks true tortoises (family Testudinidae), in Australian English, non-marine turtles are commonly called "tortoises", although usage of "turtle" for the entire group is also well-established in scientific and academic publications.

 The name of the order, Testudines (/tE'stjuːdᵻniːz/ teh-STEW-din-eez), is based on the Latin word testudo 'tortoise'; and was coined by German naturalist August Batsch in 1788.
 The order has also been historically known as Chelonii (Latreille 1800) and Chelonia (Ross and Macartney 1802), which are based on the Ancient Greek word χελώνη (chelone) 'tortoise'.
 Testudines is the official order name due to the principle of priority.
 The term chelonian is used as a formal name for members of the group.